anddssan/CLOUDe/README.md

 ---------------
 Getting started
 ---------------
-Before you are able to use the CLOUDe R package, you will need to have the dplyr, mvtnorm, tensorflow, keras, ranger, devtools, and liquidSVM libraries installed in your R environment.
+Before you are able to use the CLOUDe R package, you will need to have the dplyr, mvtnorm, tensorflow, keras, ranger, devtools, liquidSVM, and xgboost libraries installed in your R environment.
 These libraries can be installed with the following commands in R:

     install.packages("dplyr")
     install.packages("mvtnorm")